2002 United States Grand Prix: Race

 Further back, Sato overtook Button for 11th and Salo passed Irvine for 16th.
 Both Ferraris began to pull away from all other cars.
 On lap four, Salo overtook his teammate McNish in the midfield for 13th.
 Sato slipstreamed past Frentzen's car into turn one for 10th place on lap seven, however he locked his front right wheel and went onto the grass, causing Frentzen to swerve to the left late in the manoevure to avoid a collision.
 Button used the situation to move into tenth and Sato almost collided with him and Frentzen upon rejoining the track.
 Sato overtook Frentzen on the inside at turn three on the same lap and began gaining on Button.
 Due to a spark plug failure, Räikkönen's V10 engine began misfiring, meaning he had nine cylinders available and was slower from lap 13.
 He lost fifth to Villeneuve at the start of the main straight on the next lap.
 Montoya closed and passed Räikkönen on the inside for sixth on the main straight into turn one on lap 17.
 Irvine overtook Webber for 16th two laps later.

 Because they were driving lighter cars, the two Ferrari drivers began trading new race lap records as they lapped slower cars.
 On lap 22, Panis was the first racer to make a scheduled pit stop, exiting after 8.4 seconds.
 While Barrichello lost almost a second to teammate Michael Schumacher while lapping Irvine and McNish, Villeneuve was the first of the leading drivers to make a pit stop four laps later.
 He rejoined the track in 11th after a 9.4-second stop.
-The Ferrari and Michelin-shod teams were employing different pit stop strategies – Ferrari were planning to make two pit stops while Michelin-shod teams planned for one, possibly due to protect their tyres from failing.
+The Ferrari and Michelin-shod teams were employing different pit stop strategies – Ferrari were planning to make two pit stops while Michelin-shod teams planned for one, possibly because they wanted to stop their tyres from failing.
 At the end of lap 27, Michael Schumacher made the first of two pit stops from the lead, remaining stationary for eight seconds before exiting the pit lane in second, ahead of Coulthard.
-Barrichello was promoted to the lead, setting the race's fastest lap of 1:12.754 on lap 27 before his pit stop at the end of the following lap.
-His first pit stop similarly took eight seconds, and he rejoined in second place, behind teammate Michael Schumacher.
+Barrichello was promoted to the lead, setting the race's fastest lap of 1:12.754 on lap 27 before his pit stop at the end of the next lap.
+His first pit stop similarly took eight seconds, and he rejoined in second, behind teammate Michael Schumacher.